GreenBeansAgainstVeganism/SpecialAgents/README.md

 - Pontoon
 - Banana Farmer

 More agents may be added in the future.
-Beekeeper is, sadly, unlikely to be added because of their unique mechanics which would require significant effort to port over.
+The beloved Beekeeper is, sadly, unlikely to be added because of their unique mechanics which would require significant effort to recreate as there's nothing quite like it in BTD6.

+Credit goes to Ninja Kiwi for all the assets used in this mod.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)